-Women’s Circles have transformed my life and the lives of many women before me and I see them continue to transform the lives of women over and over
+Circles have transformed my life and the lives of many before me and I see them continue to transform the lives of women over and over.

-I remember being completely terrified the first time I sat in circle, I had no idea what to expect, I was terrified of speaking in a group and had always had tricky relationships with groups of women (girl gang school vibes) but it was completely transformative, healing in ways I could not have expected and changed the course of my life's work completely.
+I remember being completely terrified the first time I sat in circle, I had no idea what to expect, I was terrified of speaking in a group and had always had tricky relationships with groups of women (girl gang school vibes) but it was completely transformative and healing in ways I could never have anticipated and changed the course of my life's work completely.

 In these spaces I am able to show up unfiltered, untamed and in the complete truth of who I am in each and every moment.

-In these spaces I often see parts of my story in the stories of other women and in doing so feel understood, heard and held.
+In these spaces I often see parts of my story in the stories of others and in doing so feel understood, heard and held.

-In a safely held circle of women I am able to put down the burden of suffering and step into my true nature.
+In a securely held circle of women I am able to put down the burden of suffering and step into my true nature.

 If you feel the call please join us.